The West Coast- South Island- NZ

 When to Go to the West Coast

 If you’re headed to see the rare penguins, then make sure to travel between July and early December.
-Otherwise, anytime of year is suitable on the temperate West Coast.
+Otherwise, any time of year is suitable on the temperate West Coast.

-The warmest temperatures are around January and February, but these also coincide with popular tourist season.
+The warmest temperatures are around January and February, but these also coincide with the popular tourist season.
 The holidays in December are the most expensive time to travel, and availability is also tight.
 So to avoid crowds, but still get warmish weather, we recommend March or November as the best time to go.
-If you’re willing to travel in winter, between May and September, then the crowds have really disappeared and you can have the rugged scenery all to yourself — which honestly is worth the colder temperatures.
+If you’re willing to travel in winter, between May and September, when the crowds have really disappeared and you can have the rugged scenery all to yourself — which honestly is worth the colder temperatures.
 The West Coast is all about rural scenery, after all.